popgenDK/courses/summer2023/selectionScan/README.md

 ```

- make a directory to work in and cp some scripts
+ make a directory to work in and copy some scripts to it
 ```bash
 mkdir -p ~/selection
 cd ~/selection